Peacock: Here's everything to know about NBC's streaming app

 Other popular titles at launch include Yellowstone, the Paramount network's hit summer series, and Law & Order: SVU.
 Like the originals, all of these titles are on the premium level of Peacock, but all of them allow you to sample a few episodes free.
 In the case of Law & Order: SVU, you can sample more than two dozen episodes free, including the entire first season.
 And in the case of the Psych sequel, you can watch the full movie with advertising without signing up to a premium tier, even though it is an Peacock original and supposed to be behind the paywall.

-Peacock's competitors include other new services like Disney Plus, Apple TV Plus, and WarnerMedia's HBO Max, as well as vets like Netflix, Amazon Prime Video, Hulu and CBS All Access.
+Competitors include other new services like Disney Plus, Apple TV Plus, and WarnerMedia's HBO Max, as well as vets like Netflix, Amazon Prime Video, Hulu and CBS All Access.
 (Note: ViacomCBS is the parent company of CNET.)
-These battles will not only determine who shapes the future of television as streaming becomes the norm, they'll also influence how many services you need ot use and pay for so you can watch your favorite shows and movies.
+These battles will not only determine who shapes the future of television as streaming becomes the norm, they'll also influence how many services you need to use and pay for so you can watch your favorite shows and movies.

 Peacock is unusual among these competitors in that it has a free tier.
 It's also unusual among the crop of new services in that it'll have live sports and news, while most of the newest streaming services are focused squarely on video-on-demand catalogs along the lines of Netflix.